 This is to say that JavaScript is designed to be user-friendly and easy to learn.
 It focuses on providing concise and expressive syntax that allows developers to achieve tasks with fewer lines of code, which, in return, makes the language accessible to a broader audience, including those who may not have a deep background in programming.

-Another point about JavaScript is that it creates scripts—these are sequences of instructions that automate specific tasks—that often involve manipulating the Document Object Model (DOM) in a web browser, responding to user interactions, and dynamically updating web page content.
+Another point about this language is that it creates scripts—these are sequences of instructions that automate specific tasks—that often involve manipulating the Document Object Model (DOM) in a web browser, responding to user interactions, and dynamically updating web page content.

 Comparison with Java